-- 35.1 The Chairman shall, at least annually, lead a performance assessment process for the Council to enable the Council to review its roles, structure, composition and procedures taking into account emerging best practice. - 35.2 The validity of any act of the Council is not affected by any vacancy among the Governors or by any defect in the appointment of any Governor.
+- 35.1 The Lead Governor, supported by the Chair and Company Secretary shall, at least annually, lead a performance assessment process for the Council to enable the Council to review its roles, structure, composition and procedures taking into account emerging best practice. - 35.2 The validity of any act of the Council is not affected by any vacancy among the Governors or by any defect in the appointment of any Governor.